johnteske/fmail-dev/README.md

 * add requirements and setup information
 * test with `grunt-replace` v0.10.2
 * look into express server over livereload
-* `grunt dist` to pull emailName from project.json file
 * replace `assemble` with `grunt-assemble`?